 • CYP2C9 poor metabolizers: Lesinurad exposure is ~1.8 fold higher in CYP2C9 poor metabolizers; use with caution in CYP2C9 poor metabolizers and patients taking concomitant moderate CYP2C9 inhibitors.

-CBC, serum uric acid levels every 2 to 5 weeks during dose titration until desired level is achieved and every 6 months thereafter (ACR guidelines [Khanna 2012]), liver function tests (periodically in patients with preexisting hepatic disease), renal function (BUN, serum creatinine or creatinine clearance [prior to initiation and periodically]; more frequently in patients with estimated CrCl <60 mL/minute or with serum creatinine elevations 1.5 to 2 times the baseline level), prothrombin time (periodically in patients receiving warfarin); consider HLA-B*5801 testing prior to initiation of therapy in patients at a higher risk for allopurinol hypersensitivity syndrome (see Contraindications) (ACR guidelines [Khanna 2012]).
+CBC, serum uric acid levels after every dose titration until desired level is achieved, then every 6 months (symptomatic patients) or every 12 months (all patients on urate-lowering therapy, regardless of symptoms) (FitzGerald 2018); LFTs (periodically in patients with preexisting hepatic disease), renal function (BUN, serum creatinine or creatinine clearance [prior to initiation and periodically]; more frequently in patients with estimated CrCl <60 mL/minute or with serum creatinine elevations 1.5 to 2 times the baseline level), prothrombin time (periodically in patients receiving warfarin); consider HLA-B*5801 testing prior to initiation of therapy in patients at a higher risk for allopurinol hypersensitivity syndrome (see Contraindications) (ACR guidelines [Khanna 2012]).
 Monitor hydration status, for signs and symptoms of hypersensitivity, hepatotoxicity.

 All forms of hormonal contraceptives (eg, oral, injectable, topical) may be less effective during therapy with lesinurad.
 Additional methods of contraception are recommended during therapy.